/ 5 min read

 Creating an awesome experience

 The amount of information to convey is huge.
-One of the newest CELUS team members is Oleksandra Borovyk, who has joined CELUS as an HR intern.
+One team member of the HR team at CELUS is Oleksandra Borovyk.
 She says: “I've started to work at CELUS one month ago and I can say that it is the best experience that could happen to me after long pause in working life.
 Everyday, I deal with big amount of new information, but I know that I can ask questions and they will be answered, I feel that all my colleagues care!
 From first day on I felt welcome and free to speak up.”

 According to Esmira, to enable a new team member to cope with the amount of information while still not feeling lost, a “gripping” onboarding experience should be designed.
 One way to tackle this and instill enthusiasm even about the first days in a company can be gamification.
 In this concept, playful frames should motivate and engage employees more.
 As it is a very effective method to foster the employees' intrinsic motivation, it is currently a rising topic in HR Management.
 Esmira recommends: “Be creative, techie and playful.
 Make a game out of it to create excitement and memories.
 Put a mysterious onboarding box on a working desk.
 It will automatically create a feeling that someone has been waiting for you to come and prepared a present.
 Use a chatbot to answer most common questions so that a newcomer knows where to find an answer without feeling silly.
 Make a challenge list to help with quick adaptation.”
 In the end of this article, you can get an insight into the challenges solved when onboarding at CELUS, but there are other exciting elements to experience in the CELUS onboarding process.